Council of Governors

 - Bedford Borough (and its surrounding counties)

 - Appointed Governors

 Members elect the governors.
-We currently have 44 governors who represent the interest of the members and the wider community.
-Meet your governors.
+We currently have 44 governors who represent the interest of the members and the wider community – see who they are here.

 What is involved in being a Governor?

 NHS Foundation Trust Governors are the direct representatives of local interests within foundation trusts.
 Governors do not undertake operational management of NHS foundation trusts; but they challenge the board of directors and collectively hold them to account for the trust’s performance.
 It is also the Governors’ responsibility to represent their members’ interests, particularly in relation to the strategic direction of the trust.

 The Bedfordshire Hospitals NHS Foundation Trust Council of Governors has 27 Public Governors, elected from four constituencies (Luton; Central Bedfordshire ; Bedford Borough ; and the Hertfordshire), together with 15 Staff Governors elected from six classes.

 The forthcoming election provides an opportunity for you to stand for election as a Governor to represent the interests of the members of your constituency.

 The specific statutory power and duties of the Council of Governors are to:

 - appoint and, if appropriate, remove the chair;